casassg/events-landing/README.md

 ```
 3. Edit the properties as described in the text you just copied
-4. Make sure you added the event in the correct place (order by date)

 If you need a preview image please add it to [assets/img/](assets/img/).